Tom Wiedenbauer

-Thomas John Wiedenbauer (born November 5, 1958) is a former Major League Baseball outfielder and MLB first-base coach for the Cleveland Indians.
+Thomas John Wiedenbauer (born November 5, 1958) is an American former Major League Baseball outfielder and MLB first-base coach for the Cleveland Indians.

 Houston Astros

-Wiedenbauer was drafted by the Houston Astros in the seventh round of the 1976 Major League Baseball Draft.
+Wiedenbauer was drafted by the Houston Astros in the seventh round of the 1976 Major League Baseball draft.
 He played four games for the Astros as a September call-up during the 1979 season as an outfielder and pinch runner.
 He continued in the minor leagues for several years afterward (all in the Astros system), and was converted into a pitcher during the 1982 season.
 However, with the exception of one inning pitched in Triple-A, as a pitcher Wiedenbauer never made it past A ball (where he compiled a 10-11 record and an ERA of 5.00).
 Wiedenbauer retired following the 1983 season.